UX-Society/Get-Started/started.md

 Then go to your own project clone on github and pull (`git pull`) request the main branch in order to review changes and request for main changes
 - Note: any commits after the pull request will automatically added until the pull request is closed

-After your changes have been (hopefully) accepted, update your own project in VCS > Update project
+After your changes have been (hopefully) accepted and merged, update your own project in VCS > Update project to sync other people's changes

 # FAQ
 If you are confused or get and error: